-- 6. Adding a graduate trailer: The course instructor makes the decision as to whether they wish to add a graduate trailer to their undergraduate course.
-If you wish to register for a graduate trailer you must 1) consult with the Graduate Coordinator, 2) if the Graduate Coordinator approves the request, you must ask the instructor if they are willing, and 3) then the instructor must contact the Associate Chair, Dr. Jessica Harland-Jacobs, to request that it be added to the course schedule. - 7.
+- 1. Review course listings either online or on the hardcopy schedule that is always posted on the bulletin board outside the main office. - 2.
+Obtain a REGISTRATION FORM from the Graduate Program Assistant, take one out of the folder on the Grad Office door, or download from the department website at http://history.ufl.edu/graduate-studies/resources/forms/ (A sample from has also been included on the next page.) - 3.
+Meet with your advisor!
+Discuss your courses and have your advisor sign your registration form in the appropriate place(s). - 4.
+If you are taking a one-on-one course such as independent study, MA research, advanced research, etc. you MUST obtain a signature from the professor who will be supervising you in order for us to register you for the course.
+We will not register you without a signature or some form of approval from the professor. - 5.
+Adding a graduate trailer: The course instructor makes the decision as to whether they wish to add a graduate trailer to their undergraduate course.
+If you wish to register for a graduate trailer you must 1) consult with the Graduate Coordinator, 2) if the Graduate Coordinator approves the request, you must ask the instructor if they are willing, and 3) then the instructor must contact the Associate Chair, Dr. Jessica Harland-Jacobs, to request that it be added to the course schedule. - 6.
 Once you have completed your registration form and obtained the proper signatures, turn it in to the Graduate Program Assistant. - a.
 DEADLINES: It is very important that you pay close attention to the registration deadlines.
 We will send out courtesy reminders regarding the critical dates and deadlines, but it is YOUR responsibility to remain informed. - b.
 CHECK YOUR ACCOUNT: It saves a lot of time and effort for both you and the program assistant if you check your account before you turn in your registration form.
 This gives you an opportunity to clear any holds you may have.
 Simple library fines are the most common cause of holds and they can be for charges as little as \$2.00 or less.
 If you have a hold on your account we cannot register you.
-Please remember: the emergency contact hold will be placed on every account every 4 months.

-8. Check your schedule!!
-Because the graduate courses are departmentally controlled and the registration is done only by the Graduate Program Assistant it is very important that you check your schedule as the semester approaches to be sure your registration has been completed.

-\\\ IF YOU ARE NOT ON CAMPUS you may complete this process by email.
+Please remember: the emergency contact hold will be placed on every account every 4 months. - 7.
+Check your schedule!!
+Because the graduate courses are departmentally controlled and the registration is done only by the Graduate Program Assistant it is very important that you check your schedule as the semester approaches to be sure your registration has been completed. - IF YOU ARE NOT ON CAMPUS you may complete this process by email.
 If you are a new student who has not yet arrived or a student who is away on research please contact the Graduate Program Assistant for instructions on how to register by email.